 1. Listen to dinosaur songs

 Our favourite song is Dinosaur Roar by Justine Clarke.
-It made our top wildlife song list.
-You can watch it here.
+It also made our top wildlife song list.

 2. Watch dinosaur movies